ThanawatJidsa/hello-world/README.md

 # hello-world
 I am Thanawat Jidsathaporn, come from Thailand.
-I interest building robot and etc mechine with Python, C and C++.
+I interest building robot, mechine and etc with Python, C and C++.